Mikhail Sergeyevich Gorbachev was born in the northern Caucasus, studied law at Moscow University and joined the CPSU (Communist Party) in 1952.

 Soon after his reinstatement, Gorbachev was obliged to relinquish his leadership of the party, renounce communism as a state doctrine, suspend all activities of the Communist Party (including its most powerful organs, the Politburo and the Secretariat), and surrender many of his central powers to the states.

-He continued to press for an agreement on his proposed union treaty in the hope of preventing a disintegration of the Soviet Union, but was unable to maintain control and on 25 December 1991 resigned as president, effectively yielding power to Yeltsin.
+He continued to press for an agreement on his proposed union treaty in the hope of preventing the disintegration of the Soviet Union but was unable to maintain control, and on 25 December 1991 resigned as president, effectively yielding power to Yeltsin.